 5 Places to Visit in Umbria, Italy

-In fact, Umbria’s mountains and valleys create a beautiful contrast that makes for one of the most picturesque views in Italy, and the presence of the Tiber River creates fertile land that’s ideal for some of the wines and olive oils that the Italians have made famous.
+In fact, Umbria’s mountains and valleys make it one of the most picturesque locations in Italy.
+The Tiber River creates fertile land ideal for cultivating wines and olive oils.

-Throw in a little countryside charm, and you’ve got a memorable trip, one where my family and I spent 11 days exploring.
-Here are five places to visit in Umbria!
+Throw in a little countryside charm, and you’ve got a memorable trip!
+My family and I spent eleven amazing days exploring the region.
+Here are five places to visit in Umbria, Italy!

-Perugia is the capital of Umbria and the main city of the larger of the two provinces that make up the region.
+Perugia is the capital and main city of Umbria, Italy.
 It’s home to several great festivals, including the Umbria Jazz Festival in July and the Eurochocolate Festival in October.
 But even if you come outside of those two months, there’s plenty to explore in Perugia.
 One of the most well-known symbols of the city is the Fontana Maggiore, built in the 13th century.
-It served as the end of the main aqueduct that brought water to the city, and it’s now one of the most beautiful structures that remain from medieval times.
+Back then, it served as the end of the main aqueduct that brought water to the city.
+Now, it’s one of the most beautiful medieval structures in town!

 See also

-The Rocca Paolina fortress is also worth a visit, as it has stood for five centuries and provides a glimpse back to the days when the papacy dominated this city.
-If you’re a chocolate lover, you can’t miss the Baci Perugina Factory, which allow you to see just how it makes some of its incredible chocolates and taste them for yourself!
+The Rocca Paolina fortress is also worth a visit.
+It has stood for five centuries and provides a glimpse back to the days when the papacy dominated this city.
+If you’re a chocolate lover, you can’t miss the Baci Perugina Factory, which allows you to see just how it makes some of its incredible chocolates and taste them for yourself!

 Assisi